 - If you sell your current home but haven’t found your next place yet, you’ll need to find a short-term rental.
-Be sure to factor in the added expense of renting a storage unit if all your belongings won’t fit into a rental.
+Be sure to factor in the added expense of renting a storage unit if all your belongings won’t fit into the temp home.

-- Or you could consider asking your buyers to do a rent-back agreement, which would allow you to remain in your current home after closing for a short time and pay rent to the new owners until you can move.
+- Consider asking your buyers to do a rent-back agreement, which would allow you to remain in your current home after closing for a short time and pay rent to the new owners until you can move.

 - If you close on your new place without selling the old one first, you’ll have two mortgages to pay.
 To cover the costs until you’re able to sell, consider a home equity line of credit or a bridge loan over the short-term.
 (If you do use a bridge loan, keep in mind that you’ll be responsible for making payments on it regardless of whether or when your house sells.)